alljoyn/extras-webdocs/docs/learn/core/system-description/index.md

 AllJoyn applications exchange data in the form of D-Bus formatted messages.
-These messages specify source and destination as endpoints.
-An endpoint essentially identifies a given connection with the AllJoyn router.
-Endpoints are used to route messages to appropriate destinations.
-An endpoint is uniquely identified by a unique name assigned to it.
+These messages specify source and destination as Endpoints.
+An AllJoyn Endpoint represents one side of an AllJoyn communication link.Endpoints are used to route messages to appropriate destinations.

+Both the Core Library and AllJoyn Router maintain endpoints to enable message routing.
+The Core Library maintains the following endpoints:
+* **Local Endpoint**: The local endpoint within the Core Library represents a connection to the attached application.
+* **Remote Endpoint**: The remote endpoint within the Core Library represents the connection to the AllJoyn router.This is applicable only for the case when AllJoyn router is not bundled.

-The AllJoyn framework supports the following types of endpoints:
+An endpoint maintained by the AllJoyn router is uniquely identified by a unique name assigned to it.The AllJoyn router supports the following endpoints:

 * **Local Endpoint**: A local endpoint is an endpoint within the AllJoyn router itself.
 It identifies a connection to self and is used to exchange AllJoyn control messages between AllJoyn routers.
 This is the first endpoint which gets assigned and always has the unique name ":<AJ router GUID>.1"
-* **App Endpoint**: An app endpoint identifies the connection between the application and the AllJoyn router.
+* **Remote Endpoint**: A remote endpoint identifies the connection between the application and the AllJoyn router.
 Messages destined to applications get routed to app endpoints.
-* **B2B Endpoint**: A bus-to-bus (B2B) endpoint identifies
-the connection between two AllJoyn routers.
+* **Bus-to-Bus Endpoint**: A Bus-to-Bus (B2B) endpoint is a specialized kind of remote endpoint that identifies the connection between two AllJoyn routers.
 This endpoint is used as next hop to route messages between AllJoyn routers.